VanshikaM03/Clustering_Pycaret/README.md

 - **Principal Component Analysis (PCA)**: Reducing the dimensionality of the dataset using PCA, which can help improve clustering performance.
 - **Combination of Preprocessing Techniques**: We also explored combinations of normalization, transformation, and PCA to observe their combined effects on clustering.

-## *Usage*
+## Usage

-To replicate this clustering analysis, follow these steps:

-1. Ensure you have Python installed on your system along with the necessary libraries (*PyCaret*, *pandas*, *matplotlib*).
+1. Ensure you have Python installed on your system along with the necessary libraries (PyCaret, pandas, matplotlib).
 2. Download the dataset and place it in the project directory.
 3. Open the provided Jupyter Notebook or Python script.
-4. Execute the code cells or run the script to perform clustering analysis using *PyCaret*.
+4. Execute the code cells or run the script to perform clustering analysis using PyCaret.
 5. Analyze the generated plots and evaluate the clustering performance based on the chosen parameters and preprocessing techniques.